How to Fix iMessage

 Which can convert in both directions ...

-A easer way to check these values is to use the attached terminal utility 'iMessage Debug'
+A easer way to check these values is to use the attached utility 'iMessage Debug' which should work for all boot-loaders including Clover.

 To use iMessage Debug download the attachment at the end of Part-1 and extract, there is no install required, simply double click on it in Finder to run it.
 It will dump all of the critical iMessage values from the NVRAM Cache including Platform UUID, S/N .. etc in a readable form.